silverstripe-archive/silverstripe-dynamictemplate/docs/dynamictemplate.md

 # Internal Representation of Dynamic Templates

-A template is a collection of files in a small directory structure.
+A dynamic template is a collection of files in a small directory structure.
+These sit under the assets folder in the site, which is typically the only writable folder in the project structure.

 The top level of a template folder will typically contain: